Comparing drawing to print of “The Mimeguri Shrine" from the series “Modern Sparrows of Edo", mid-1830s

 MFA Japanese art curator Sarah Thompson's idea, when I showed her this drawing in 2018, was that this was a sketch proposal never realized as a print.

-A facebook posting of the drawing led my fellow Kunisada enthusiast, Taylor McNeil, to reach out and share: he had this very print image in his own collection!
+A facebook posting of the drawing led my fellow Kunisada enthusiast, Taylor McNeil, to reach out and share: he had this print image in his own collection!
 When you consider that Kunisada's print production is thought to exceed 20,000 images, the coincidence of this connection seems special.
-Indeed it is the original connection between Taylor and myself.
-Though we lived blocks from each other as kids in Washington, DC, we hadn't knowingly met.
+This coincidence is the original connection between Taylor and myself.
+Though we grew up blocks from each other in Washington, DC, we hadn't knowingly met.

 Careful comparison of the drawing to the print has offered Taylor and I some conclusions:

-1. It seems there was another drawing used as the actual hanshita for this print.
+1. It seems there was another drawing used as the actual hanshita to make this print.

 (Ellis Tinios shows a similar juxtaposition of drawing and print in his 1996 book Mirror of the Stage, The Actor Prints of Kunisada.
 The reference is in his chapter titled “The Production of Woodblock Prints".
 Tinios speculates that the hanshita drawings pasted to the blocks were often copied.
 Tinios postulates that it would be common to have two drawings, as described above.)

 2. Kunisada was very, very good with his brush.
 These days making copies digitally or with a Xerox machine is easy.
 In Japan in the 1830's?
 A copy would have to be drawn out, on paper, with a brush.
-Kunisada's brush control was likely close to super-human, and a comparison with other prints in our exhibition suggest he could render a ditto copy of that face and figure without aid.
+Kunisada's brush control was likely close to super-human.
+Comparing print images in our exhibition suggests, he could render a ditto copy of a face and figure without aid.

 3. The drawing in my collection was likely passed over in favor of another.
 That other drawing was used as the hanshita for the print in Taylor's collection, for some reason.